-He sent me a link to the job and it checked out pretty much except for a couple of minor things they were looking for I didn’t have.
-I thanked him and set myself to submit a application over the weekend.
+He sent me a link to the job, and it checked out pretty much except for a couple of minor things they were looking for I didn’t have.
+I thanked him and set myself to apply over the weekend.
 All good.

 As it stands I have but one outstanding application, that with the ATO, but reckon that might take a while to resolve.

 In between times, I found myself having a chat to the departmental head at the office cocktail party a couple of weeks ago.
 We get on well, better than he does with my manager or any other of the managers.
 I think that’s because we both come from corporate backgrounds, and recognise it in the other.
 Most of the managers have either been here from day one and progressed with the company without exposure to anything different, or else have come from smaller, suburban companies.
 By comparison, he and I could compare corporate notes all night.
 I’m biased, but I reckon it gives us an edge because we’ve been exposed to cultures and practices, both demanding and professional.
 Anyway, we have similar war stories.

 He knows I’m not happy here and appears to understand completely.
 More than that, he seems sympathetic.
 It’s an indictment on the company here that he can figure I’d be looking elsewhere, yet not be in a position to encourage me to stay.
 After swapping some stories, he basically told me to relax and take my time, look for a job if you have to, but don’t feel under pressure to rush it or keep them abreast.
 He was curious, but the message he left me with was to take my time and make the right choice.
 In the meantime, he’ll cover my back.